getwd()13 Reading and writing data

 dbGetQuery(con, "SELECT mpg, cyl FROM mtcars WHERE cyl = 6")

 dbDisconnect(con)DuckDB is the modern choice for local analytical work.
-It’s columnar, fast on aggregations, and can read Parquet and CSV files directly:
+It stores data in columns rather than rows, runs aggregations fast, and can read Parquet and CSV files directly without an import step:

 con <- dbConnect(duckdb::duckdb())